-We offer a safe, long-term solution to unwanted, excess hair for both men and women.
+IPL (intense pulsed light) often referred to as Laser Permanent Hair Removal/Reduction offers a safe, long-term solution to unwanted excess hair, for both men and women.
 Treatment is suitable for the face and body and results can be seen after just a few sessions.

-The skin may be red immediately after treatment and the hair follicles may be swollen and bumpy but this usually subsides within a few hours.
-Unwanted reactions are rare but may include a small blister or temporary lightening or darkening of the skin.
+The skin may be red or flushed immediately after treatment and the hair follicles may be swollen and bumpy which is normal and usually subsides within a few hours.
+In terms of risks, unwanted reactions are rare but may include a small blister or temporary lightening or darkening of the skin.

 Only hair that is actively growing is affected, therefore multiple treatments are needed.
-Treatment is conducted every 4 – 6 weeks, depending on the area treated area, until a satisfactory result is seen.
-The required number of treatments varies, but typically 6 or more treatments are needed for optimum results.
+Treatment is typically conducted every 4 – 6 weeks, depending on the area being treated, until a satisfactory result is seen.
+The required number of treatments varies, but a minimum of 6 is recommended, more treatments may be needed for optimum results.

 Prior to treatment, a consultation is conducted in which a medical history is taken to confirm suitability for treatment.
 This is also a good opportunity for you to ask any questions you may have.
 Before treatment commences you must provide written consent.